2017 Policy Priorities

-Our 2016 Policy priorities are designed to help ALICE - Asset Limited, Income Constrained, Employed - households - the 40% of Michigan residents who are working and paying taxes, but still struggling to make ends meet.
+Our 2017 Policy priorities are designed to help ALICE - Asset Limited, Income Constrained, Employed - households - Michigan residents who are working and paying taxes, but still struggling to make ends meet.

 Kids from ALICE households cannot prepare for a successful career and life without a quality education.
-ALICE student achievement and reading by third grade depends upon support for high standards, improved teacher quality, and excellent schools.
+ALICE student achievement and ready by third grade depends upon support from high standards, improved teacher quality and excellent schools.

 ALICE needs an easy, non-bureaucratic mechanism to connect with faith-based, nonprofit and public resources to address basic needs before their needs become costly emergencies.
 The 2-1-1 website and hotline connect people with a statewide database of available health and human services needed during difficult times.

 For information on our Policy Platform, contact Nancy Lindman, Director of Policy and Partnerships.